kunxin-chor/tgc18-github/readme.md

-# Hello World
+# Merlion Tourism Board
-Lorem Ispum!
+Where the Merlion spits